XOMAv2/pathlang/README.md

 5. Expression can accept another expression as argument and it will be evaluated for getting it's value and using it as argument to upper expression.
 6. There are context values:
     * $ - root element;
-    * % - current element in expressions that are used inside filter, map, etc;
+    * % - current element in expressions that are used inside filter, map, etc.
+7. Each lambda function creates new visibility zone with its own curr element.
+For top level lambda - it is % and %1, for nested lambda - it is %2, for next nexted lambda - it is %3, etc.
-7. Dynamic context must be passed and it must contain $ (root element), used external functions.
+8. Dynamic context can be passed and it can contain $ (root element), used external functions.
 It can contain other elements that were used inside expressions.
     ```clojure
     {'$ car
      'z {:x 1 :y 2}